Starting a Business

 For Example, If you are planning to set up an Online Marketing Business, what would be your strategies and plan to move forward?

 - Determine your target market.
 Know about your ideal client, how to reach them, and which services are mostly in demand for the market you’re deciding to attract.
-Know which group of people will you target specifically such as Realtors or authors?
+Know which group of people you will target specifically such as realtors or authors?

 - Develop your list of services that you are going to provide to your target market.
 For example, what will you focus on?
 Social media or SEO? or you will have an integrated services plan that uses a variety of online marketing techniques.